EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 Using the same KID or unprotected application data in several EDHOC sessions allows passive eavesdroppers to correlate the different sessions.
 Another consideration is that the list of supported algorithms may be used to identify the application.

+Party U and V are allowed to select the session identifiers S_U and S_V, respectively, for the other party to use in the ongoing EDHOC protocol as well as in a subsequent traffic protection protocol (e.g. OSCOAP).
+The choice of session identifier is not security critical but intended to simplify the retrieval of the right security context in combination with using short identifiers.
+If the wrong session identifier of the other party is used in a protocol message it will result in the receiving party not being able to retrieve a security context (which will terminate the protocol) or retrieving the wrong security context (which also terminates the protocol as the message cannot be verified).

 Party U and V must make sure that unprotected data does not trigger any harmful actions.
 In particular, this applies to APP_1 in the asymmetric case, and APP_1 and KID in the symmetric case.
 Party V should be aware that replays of EDHOC message_1 cannot be detected unless previous nonces are stored.

 The availability of a secure pseudorandom number generator and truly random seeds are essential for the security of EDHOC.
 If no true random number generator is available, a truly random seed must be provided from an external source.
 If ECDSA is supported, "deterministic ECDSA" as specified in RFC6979 is RECOMMENDED.